 Instead, she’s warm, vulnerable and down to earth.

-I personally didn’t find it deep enough to warrant a five star, but it’s a huge milestone in the history of psychology.
+I thoroughly enjoyed it, but personally didn’t find it deep enough to warrant a five star.